CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/2200-2299/2257-Count-Unguarded-Cells-in-the-Grid.md

 ---

 ## Problem Statement
 In this tutorial, we will solve the Count Unguarded Cells in the Grid problem .
-We will provide the implementation of the solution in JavaScript, TypeScript, Python, Java, and C++.
+We will provide the implementation of the solution in Python, Java, and C++.

 ### Problem Description